sourceduty/Cursor_Taskbar_Menu/README.md

 ## Cursor_Taskbar_Menu

-🖱️ Software concept for a cursor toolbar and menu.
+🖱️ Software concept for a cursor taskbar and menu.

 ## CONCEPT